 When I first started on my sponsorship journey there was very little information or help available.
 So I tried a whole range of different ideas and strategies on how to get sponsored.
 Some of them worked but many didn’t.

-After years of trial and error I’ve finally put together a straightforward process that works really well for me, and has achieved great results.
+After years of trial and error, I’ve put together a straightforward process that works really well and has achieved great results.

-To save you the hassle of working it all out for yourself, I’m happy to share it.
-I’ll show you how to get sponsored using my tried and tested real-world techniques.
+In this article, I’ll show you exactly how to get sponsored using my tried and tested real-world techniques.

 There are 5 easy-to-follow steps that you can start with right away and, if you follow them carefully, the process will work for you too.